RexShen/PowerShell-Docs.zh-tw/reference/docs-conceptual/developer/cmdlet/creating-a-cmdlet-without-parameters.md

     ...
     ```

-7. 使用 `Get-Member` Cmdlet 來列出每個進程可用的屬性。
+7. Use the `Get-Member` cmdlet to list the properties available for each process.

     ```powershell
     $p | Get-Member -MemberType property